-More complex scripts (aggregating scripts) might need to access multiple resources (for example navigation, sidebar, footer, elements of a list) and do so by including the resource.
+More complex scripts (aggregating scripts) must access multiple resources (navigation, sidebar, footer, elements of a list, for example) and do so by including the resource.

-To do this you can use the sling:include(“/<path>/<resource>”) command.
-This will effectively include the definition of the referenced resource, as in the following statement which references an existing definition for rendering images:
+To do this, use the sling:include(“/<path>/<resource>”) command.
+This effectively includes the definition of the referenced resource, as in the following statement which references an existing definition for rendering images:

-OSGi defines an architecture for developing and deploying modular applications and libraries (it is also known as the Dynamic Module System for Java).
-OSGi containers allow you to break your application into individual modules (are jar files with additional meta information and called bundles in OSGi terminology) and manage the cross-dependencies between them with:
+OSGi defines an architecture for developing and deploying modular applications and libraries (it is also known as the Dynamic Module System for Java™).
+OSGi containers let you break your application into individual modules (which are jar files with additional meta information and called bundles in OSGi terminology) and manage the cross-dependencies between them with: